bkusky/bkusky/README.md

 ## Hello, World!

 I'm Blake Kusky.
 I have a Bachelor of Science in Computer Science and am currently pursuing a Master of Science in Finance.
-My academic background provides a unique blend of technical expertise and financial knowledge, making me particularly interested in the intersection of finance and software engineering.
+My academic background provides a unique blend of technical expertise and financial knowledge, making me particularly interested in the intersection of finance and technology.

 ### Background